Raynes/conch/README.md

 'unbuffer' from the expect package.
 It usually does the trick for unbuffering program output by making it think a terminal is talking to it.

+### Hanging

+You might run into an issue where your program finishes after using conch but does not exit.
+Conch uses futures under the hood which spin off threads that stick around for a minute or so after everything else is done.
+This is an unfortunate side effect, but futures are necessary to conch's functionality so I'm not sure there is much I can do about it.

+You can work around this by adding a `(System/exit 0)` call to the end of your program.

 ## Low Level Usage

 Conch is pretty simple.
 You spin off a process with `proc`.